 I’m in charge of sales activities targeting payment gateway companies, and task force operations.
 Gateway companies aren’t our customers, but they are our partners who share the common challenges and work together with us to find new merchant leads.
 This way of working is a new experience for me.

 In addition to the sales activities to gateway companies, I’m entrusted by the team with two task force operations.
 One is exploring new leads for the PayPay Points program as it shifts to a platform where various points get consolidated, and the other is the expansion of PayPay Coupons.
 To realize these, I’m collaborating with internal and external stakeholders to develop strategies, as well as figuring things out through trial and error.
 We are particularly focusing on converting PayPay Points into a points consolidation platform.
 The mission is to expand PayPay Points to a new level through point gateway companies.
 It’s a valuable experience for me to have weekly meetings with marketing, sales, product, and other related departments to collaborate and work toward the expansion of our business.

 From where & why did you join PayPay?

 I’ve been engaged in sales activities at a printing company for eight and a half years.
 I mainly pitched product packages to beverage and food manufacturers, but our proposals not only included “things” but also “experiences,” namely, SDGs-friendly package recycling as well as DX programs to streamline customers’ factory and headquarter back office processes.

 However, my life changed drastically due to COVID-19, which had a major impact on my career shift.
 While I was looking for a new job, I saw more and more value in cashless payment and e-commerce, which made me want to further explore experience-based businesses.
-Realizing the great potential of cashless payment, I decided to join PayPay, the leading QR code payment company in Japan, to take on new challenges.
+Realizing the great potential of cashless payment, I decided to join PayPay, the leading code payment company in Japan, to take on new challenges.

 What surprised you after joining PayPay?